aesara-devs/aesara/doc/library/tensor/basic.rst

 Each of these plural constructors accepts an integer or several strings.
-If an integer is provided, the method will return that many Variables and if strings are provided, it will create one Variable for each string, using the string as the Variable's name.
+If an integer is provided, the method will return that many `Variables` and if strings are provided, it will create one `Variable` for each string, using the string as the `Variable`'s name.
 For example:

 .. testcode:: constructors

-   from aesara.tensor import *

-   x, y, z = dmatrices(3) # creates three matrix Variables with no names x, y, z = dmatrices('x', 'y', 'z') # creates three matrix Variables named 'x', 'y' and 'z'
+   # Creates three matrix `Variable`s with no names
+   x, y, z = at.dmatrices(3)
+   # Creates three matrix `Variables` named 'x', 'y' and 'z'
+   x, y, z = at.dmatrices('x', 'y', 'z')

 Custom tensor types